-Latin 4 Honors students in Mr. Wade's course are continuing their reading in Ovid's Heroides and Homer's Odyssey.
-They are reading as a comparative study in preparation for writing a paper.
+Latin 4 Honors students in Mr. Wade's course continued their reading in Ovid's Heroides and Homer's Odyssey.
+They read as a comparative study in preparation for writing a paper.

-Latin 1 classes have been doing open, long-form translation and grammatical instruction.
-Recently, Ms. Johnson used the Pear Deck program to teach relative pronouns and clauses, first in English and then in Latin.
+Latin 1 classes did open, long-form translation and grammatical instruction.
+Ms. Johnson used the Pear Deck program to teach relative pronouns and clauses, first in English and then in Latin.
 Pear Deck is an interactive Google Slides tool that allows the teacher to ask students questions, either multiple choice, true-false, or short answer.

-Ms. Johnson has been using Zoom for breakout games with her 7th grade Latin classes.
+Ms. Johnson used Zoom for breakout games with her 7th grade Latin classes.
 The girls especially had fun playing a breakout game that involved writing Latin sentences based on emojis.
-Ms. Johnson also uses Google Docs for group translation and notes, and the game-based learning platform GimKits during class to solidify new concepts.
-A new tool is the humorous videos Ms. Johnson has been creating through Screencast-o-Matic and EdPuzzle; the videos use spoken Latin to review mythology, as shown in screenshots below.
+Ms. Johnson also used Google Docs for group translation and notes, and the game-based learning platform GimKits during class to solidify new concepts.
+A new tool is the humorous videos Ms. Johnson created through Screencast-o-Matic and EdPuzzle; the videos use spoken Latin to review mythology, as shown in screenshots below.

 How do you teach robotics during social distancing?
 It turns out that Mrs. Carbone and Mrs. Riker found a site to continue their 8th grade Robotics class.
 The site RoboMindAcademy is very similar to the programming that the middle school students had been using in class with their Edison robots.